cschpc/elmfire-on-KNL/README.md

 to be some parts of the code that benefits from vectorization to some small degree.
 Switching on the AVX512 vectotization in the compiler reduces the time taken to complete one iteration by 4.3%.

-The final compile flags we used where:
+The final compile flags we used were:

 ```
 -O3  -xMIC-AVX512 -qopenmp